tim-littlefair/maneline/docs/ARCHITECTURE.md

 ## Supporting artifacts

-The FHAU repository also contains a directory called 'docs' which includes the current document and various other documents related to the project.
+The maneline repository also contains a directory called 'docs' which includes the current document and various other documents related to the project.
 There is also a directory called 'assets' which contains a variety of supporting information including:
 *  the web resources used by the Balena-hosted Pegasus web server,

 ## Future possibilities

-  A future versions of the FHAU codebase may add the following capabilities to the FHAU project framework:
+  A future versions of the maneline codebase may add the following capabilities to the project framework:

   * adding additional provider and message protocol classes implementing support for the transport and protocols required to interoperate with other